 Anatomy: There are 2 different types of epidural injections in the cervical spine: transforaminal and inter laminar.
 Inter laminar injections are given near the midline of the neck They are typically given either at c6-7 or c7-T1 because there is much more space for the cord at that level and the injection will typically spread up to the other levels like C3-5.
 More danger to do interlaminar at c3-5. ...Read moreSee 1 more doctor answer

 I have suspected disc damage between C2 and c3, I have been told to do chin retractions.
-Day 3 and I can't move my neck!
-Any advice?
+Day 3 and i can't move my neck! any advice?

 Just found out I have ostephyte complex in c2-c4.
 Also congenial stenosis at c2-c3, and t1-t2 disc bulge.
 What help is available.